Ver la biografía de Judd Kessler en español

 - Japanese Joint Venture

 Represent a Japanese Joint Venture in an arbitration in Tokyo involving questions of the American partner violating its contractual duties to the venture, each side also alleging patent and copyright violations with respect to the venture's technology for manufacturing computer chips.

 - National Grid PLC v.
 Government of Argentina

-(Appointed as arbitrator by Freshfields, counsel for Claimant, National Grid PLC).
+Appointed by counsel for Claimant, National Grid PLC).
 This proceeding was conducted largely in Spanish under the UNCITRAL rules but was administered by ICSID.
 An award is expected early in 2008.